Mifu999/Super-Files-Scanner/README.md

 3. **Using the Batch File**:

-   For Windows users, simply double-click the `start.bat` file to run the script.
+   For Windows users, simply double-click the `SFS.bat` file to run the script.
 This will execute the `main.py` script.

 4. **Manual execution**: